DrexlerIII/Neural-Network-in-RISC-V/README.md

-# Neural-Network-in-RISC-V
+                                # Neural-Network-in-RISC-C

-This repo does not contain any malicious code, this is just a PoC (Proof of Concept) programmed in RISC-V.
+   This repo DOES NOT contain any malicious code.
+This is just a PoC Neural Network programmed in risc-v.
+                              This is for educational purpose only!